AdobeDocs/workfront-learn.pt-BR/help/workfront-dam/workfront-dam-user-contributor/contributor-work-with-assets.md

 ---
-title: Trabalhar com ativos em [!UICONTROL Workfront DAM]
+title: Trabalhar com ativos no [!UICONTROL DAM DO WORKFRONT]
-description: Saiba como trabalhar com ativos no [!UICONTROL Workfront DAM].
+description: Saiba como trabalhar com ativos no [!UICONTROL DAM DO WORKFRONT].
 activity: use
 feature: Digital Content and Documents
 type: Tutorial